Gertrude Sprague Carraway

-Gertrude Sprague Carraway (6 August 1896 - 7 May 1993) was an American educator, journalist who wrote for the New York Times and Associated Press, served as the 22nd President General of the Daughters of the American Revolution, and preservationist who led restoration efforts of Tryon Palace.
+Gertrude Sprague Carraway (August 6, 1896 – May 7, 1993) was an American educator, journalist who wrote for The New York Times and the Associated Press, served as the 22nd President General of the Daughters of the American Revolution, and preservationist who led restoration efforts of Tryon Palace.

 Early life and journalism career

-Gertrude Carraway was born on 6 August 1896 in New Bern, NC, the daughter of John Robert Bennett Carraway and Louise Elgie.
+Carraway was born in New Bern, North Carolina, the daughter of John Robert Bennett Carraway and Louise Elgie.
 She was a member of Christ Episcopal Church in New Bern and wrote a book on their history, Crown of Life.

 After graduating New Bern High School as valedictorian in 1912 at 15, she studied at the State Normal and Industrial College (now UNC-Greensboro) and began a career as a teacher of History, French, and English.
 Recognized for her abilities, she was offered a position as editor of The Smithfield Observer.
 From there, her interest in professional journalism grew and she enrolled in journalism graduate studies Columbia University.
 She began to write for her hometown paper,The New Bernian, and would continue to write for them until 1937.
 Throughout the 1920s and 1930s, Carraway wrote for an increasing number of publications, including the Sun-Journal, Raleigh Times, The New York Times, Associated Press, and Christian Science Monitor, under the name G. S. Carraway.
 She wrote on both local and international topics.